ibm-cloud-docs/discovery-data/known-issues.md

       ```
       {: pre}

-      If the log shows a message such as `watermark exceeded on x-data-1`, it means the disk on the specified is full and you need to increase the disk size by using the following command:
+      If the log shows a message such as `watermark exceeded on x-data-1`, it means the disk on the node that is specified is full and you need to increase the disk size by using the following command:

       ```
       oc patch pvc $(oc get pvc -l tenant=wd,run=elastic,ibm-es-data=True,ibm-es-master=False